Dyngela/test-Ulule/README.md

 ```
 Now you need to create an actual database and its tables.
 You normally have everything needed.
 Just restore a dump of your data into a .sql file and copy and paste it into script/db/dbinit and the application is ready.
+You also eventually can change image parameter easily in the .env file as your liking.

 ## Test and documentation